-*Applicants who do not meet these eligibility requirements are encouraged to meet with the OGE Regional Advisor for this program early in the process to learn about their options.
+*If you do not meet these eligibility requirements, please meet with the OGE Regional Advisor for this program early in the process to discuss your options.

-Fields of Study and Language of Instruction
+Fields of Study

 Language of instruction is English.

 Fields of study include: Arabic, Economics, French, Government/Political Science, History, International Studies, Literature, Middle Eastern Studies, Philosophy, Religion

 Students are required to enroll in a full courseload and complete all exams and assignments associated with the course regardless of the credit they wish to receive on the program.
 Withdrawal from a course or failure to take/complete a final will be regarded as an unauthorized reduction in courseload and a violation of the academic policy.

 A full courseload for this program is: 15 credits

 GU-Q belongs to a consortium of 6 universities all located in Education City.
 Each university has their own focus.
 Study abroad students may cross register into one class at another school in the consortium with the appropriate approval.
 All GU-Q courses are in-residence, and thus are factored into the student’s GPA.